3sjay/sploits/plague_botnet_rce_writeup.md

 Ok, vuln number two, oh man this shit is so full of vulns that at some point I just stopped looking.
-Anyway, persistent XSS is in my opinion another good way to at least make a botnet takeover (creating new admin user, leaking all the data, deleting all the malware on the clients, (push new stuff *evill grin*)) ... there are so many options and I will demonstrate this a bit further when we look at another panel in a later post)
+Anyway, persistent XSS is in my opinion another good way to at least make a botnet takeover (creating new admin user, leaking all the data, deleting all the malware on the clients, (push new stuff \*evil grin\*)) ... there are so many options and I will demonstrate this a bit further when we look at another panel in a later post)

 As already mentioned, the operator most often does have a panel to see how many clients are there, what OS do they have what AV and so on and so on.
 This data is of course taken from the client and if not properly sanitized might lead to all kind of injection scenarios.

-The first persistend XSS was in commands.php, the script the client sends it's data back/interacts with the botnet panel.
+The first persistent XSS was in commands.php, the script the client sends it's data back/interacts with the botnet panel.

 ```php
 # commands.php : 4